wuxudong/react-native-charts-wrapper/installation_guide/README.md

 	* **manual setup**

-		Sometime `use_frameworks!` in Podfile conflict with other libs like  react-native-maps.
-In this case, you can link this lib manually.
+		You can also link this lib manually.

 		* Add Source Files